A contemplative look at men and women in transit, searching for information and guidance regarding their travel on the info-screens at an airport.

 In an ideal setting, a monumental format in the projection of these “non-movements”, would strengthen and give depth to the experience.
 With a free floor in front of the projection, one can walk up to the larger-than-life versions of the “seekers”, observing details in the changes, or stand back and take in the whole piece.

-On a smaller monitor, reflecting the large projection:
+Reflecting the large projection:

 Some individual still-images.